Are you an adviser? Go to Unbiased Pro

 What does an investment wine look like?

-Many of the most valuable investment wines in Europe typically come from southern France and Italy, whereas many of the most valuable non-European wines come from vineyards in California and Australia.
+Many of the most valuable investment wines in Europe come from southern France and Italy, whereas many of the most valuable non-European wines come from vineyards in California and Australia.

 ‘New world’ wines and ‘old world’ wines are often produced slightly differently.